Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Analysis of Event Properties

 \begin{defi}[\textbf{The interval 2-tuple of an event}] \EBL Given an $\bE$ instance named $\E$, $\TSs$ is the starting timestamp of $\E$, $\TSe$ is the ending timestamp of $\E$.
 Then, $[\TSs, \TSe)$ is called ``The interval of $\E$'', the 2-tuple $(\TSs, \TSe)$ is called ``the interval 2-tuple of $\E$''. \end{defi}

-The naming methods for the noun definitions and instances in Definition~\ref{def:event.startAndEndTS} will be used throughout this paper.
-A noun definition represents what a class of instances is. ``What it is'' is an abstract level question, while an instance is a specific object created using the noun definition.
+We adopt the naming convention from Definition~\ref{def:event.startAndEndTS} throughout this paper.
+A noun definition specifies the nature of a class of instances.
+The question of ``what it is'' operates at the abstract level, while an instance is a specific object created using the noun definition.
 Therefore, instances are usually used in specific practical actions.
-For example, consider the following expression: \begin{quote} There is an $\bE$ instance named $\E$, which $\bTSs$ instance is $\TSs$. \end{quote} In this sentence, $\bE$ and $\bTSs$ are both nouns defined earlier, they are abstract.
-In the field of computer object-oriented programming, they are called classes.
-While $\E$ and $\TSs$ are instances, which are concrete.
-In the field of computer object-oriented programming, they are called objects.
+For example, consider the following expression: \begin{quote} There is an $\bE$ instance named $\E$, whose $\bTSs$ instance is $\TSs$. \end{quote} In this sentence, $\bE$ and $\bTSs$ are both nouns defined earlier, and they are abstract concepts.
+In computer science, specifically in object-oriented programming, they are called classes.
+By contrast, $\E$ and $\TSs$ are instances, which are concrete.
+In object-oriented programming, they are called objects.